openml/server-api/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: 💡 Feature request
 about: Suggest a new endpoint, or a modification of an existing endpoint
 title: ''
-labels: enhancement, needs triage
+labels: enhancement, triage
 assignees: ''

 ---